Designing the template structure in the DocumentBuilder editor

 To insert a widget into a template, proceed as follows:

-1. Open the Setup » Documents » DocumentBuilder menu.
+1. Go to Setup » Documents » DocumentBuilder.

 2. Click on Search (search) to list the existing templates.